 Charlotte Amalie in St. Thomas, Virgin Islands — The Caribbean (The West Indies)

 Location.
-18° 20.501′ N, 64° 55.79′ W. Marker is in Charlotte Amalie, Virgin Islands, in St. Thomas.
-Marker is at the intersection of Norre Gade and Kirke Strade, on the right when traveling west on Norre Gade.
+18° 20.456′ N, 64° 55.788′ W. Marker is in Charlotte Amalie, Virgin Islands, in St. Thomas.
+Marker is on Tolbod Pldn just east of Forte Strade, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: St Thomas VI 00801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers St. Thomas Community Bandmaster (within shouting distance of this marker); America's First Lady Addressed the People of St. Thomas (within shouting distance of this marker); Fort Christian (about 300 feet away, measured in a direct line); St. Thomas' Liberty Bell Reproduction: (about 300 feet away); Skytsborg (about 800 feet away); Arthur S. Fairchild (approx. 1.6 miles away); Philanthropy in the National Park Service (approx. 9 miles away); Laurance Rockefeller (approx. 9 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow St. Thomas Community Bandmaster (within shouting distance of this marker); America's First Lady Addressed the People of St. Thomas (within shouting distance of this marker); Frederick Lutheran Church (about 300 feet away, measured in a direct line); St. Thomas' Liberty Bell Reproduction: (about 300 feet away); Skytsborg (approx. 0.2 miles away); Arthur S. Fairchild (approx. 1.7 miles away); Philanthropy in the National Park Service (approx. 9 miles away); Laurance Rockefeller (approx. 9 miles away).
 Touch for a list and map of all markers in Charlotte Amalie.

 1. Fort Christian, St. Thomas.
 Fort Christian was built by the Danes and named after King Christian V....
 (Submitted on February 17, 2011, by Mike Stroud of Bluffton, South Carolina.)